 Agenda 2030 is a charter for people and planet in the twenty-first century.
 Children and young women and men are critical agents of change and will find in the new Goals a platform to channel their infinite capacities for activism into the creation of a better world (Preamble Resolution adopted by the General Assembly on 25 September 2015)

 Would you like to know how climate change works and how we can stop it?
 How inequalities develop?
 If they are inevitable?
 What pushes people to migrate?
 How can gender norms affect inequalities between men and women?
 What actually is sustainable development?

-Studying such big issues can be a very stimulating activity and can help us linking our everyday life with relevant global events.
-It can show us how subjects such as economics, geography, history or physics can become important tools to help us answer the big questions of the present times.
+Understanding such big issues can be a very stimulating activity and can help us linking our everyday life with relevant global events.
+It can show us how subjects such as economics, geography, history or physics can become important tools to help us answer the questions of the present times.

 Global Citizenship Education brings this type of reflections - and many others - in the school programs, making them more participatory, connected to the big global issues of the present, and capable of stimulating changes in our behaviours.

 Through our resources we want to help you think over sustainable lifestyles, human rights, gender equality, the promotion of a culture of peace and non-violence and the protection of all eco-systems.
 And we want to help you understand that you, as a GLOBAL CITIZEN, are completely involved in all of them.

 This website offers you a selection of materials to understand, reflect and take action: